ryanajones/URL-Shortener-Microservice/README.md

 # URL Shortener Microservice

-> Submit a full length URL into the text box to receive a JSON response of a shortened URL to use.

-> If you submit an invalid URL that doesn't follow the `https://www.example.com` format, the JSON response will contain an error instead.
+Submitting a full length URL into the text box generates a JSON response of a shortened URL to use.
+Submitting an invalid URL that doesn't follow the `https://www.example.com` format results in a JSON response containing an error instead.
+Node.js and Express.js are used to handle HTTP requests to the back-end.
+Mongoose.js is used in tandem with MongoDB to store converted short URLs for later use.

-> Visiting the shortened URL e.g. `[project_url] /api/shorturl/4mNEO3biF` will redirect you to the original link.

 ## Technologies Used